What causes divorce?

-So let’s take a closer look on what causes divorce
+Let’s take a closer look to the causes divorce

 The above are all “bad” circumstances for sure, but I had to ask why good people would risk ruining a marriage by indulging in an affair, or risk the financial security of their family by not doing all they could.
 There had to be something more that led married couples, who swore love and loyalty, to get so far off track.

 Some causes for divorce that need no further explanation.